 - "Impervious Cover" any structure or any street, driveway, sidewalk, patio, or other surface area covered with concrete, brick, paving, tile, or other non-permeable material. - "Incidental Use" a beneficial use of water which is of a minor nature.
-Transport of water outside the District by a permittee which totals 5% or less, but in no case more than 5,000,000 gallons of that permittee's FY 1998 annual permitted pumpage volume, or the initial permitted pumpage volume for permittees permitted after FY 1998, is considered incidental use. - "Index Well" a designated observation or monitoring well that is constructed in accordance with permit requirements or provisions to measure or monitor the quantity (water levels) or quality of water within the aquifer. - "Industrial Use" the use of water in the building, production, manufacturing, or alteration of a product or good.
-This includes the use associated with washing, cleansing, cooling, or heating such goods or products. - "Industrial Use" means the use of groundwater in processes integral to the production of primary goods or services provided by industrial or manufacturing facilities and used primarily in the building, production, manufacturing, or alteration of a product or goods, or a well used to wash, cleanse, cool, or heat such goods or products.
-Industrial use includes the use of water in the generation of electricity by means other than hydroelectric, including the use of water for cooling purposes, uses associated with plant personnel, and fire protection at a facility. - "Industrial Well" a well providing producing groundwater for industrial use.
+Transport of water outside the District by a permittee which totals five percent or less, but in no case more than 5,000,000 gallons of that permittee's fiscal year 1998 annual permitted pumpage volume, or the initial permitted pumpage volume for permittees permitted after fiscal year 1998, is considered incidental use. - "Index Well" a designated observation or monitoring well that is constructed in accordance with permit requirements or provisions to measure or monitor the quantity (water levels) or quality of water within the aquifer. - "Industrial Use" the use of groundwater in processes integral to the production of primary goods or services provided by industrial or manufacturing facilities and used primarily in the building, production, manufacturing, or alteration of a product or goods, or a well used to wash, cleanse, cool, or heat such goods or products.
+Industrial use includes the use of water in the generation of electricity by means other than hydroelectric, including the use of water for cooling purposes, uses associated with plant personnel, and fire protection at a facility. - "Industrial Well" a well producing groundwater for industrial use.
 (A nonexempt well.) - "Injection Well" a well used to inject water or other material into a subsurface formation or into pipe or tubing placed in the formation for the purpose of storage or disposal of the fluid.
 (An exempt well.)
-This includes: - (1) an air-conditioning return flow well used to return water that has been used for heating or cooling in a heat pump to the aquifer that supplied the water, - (2) a cooling water return flow well used to inject water that has been used for cooling, - (3) a drainage well used to drain surface fluid into a subsurface formation, - (4) a recharge well used to replenish water in an aquifer, - (5) a saltwater intrusion barrier well used to inject water into a freshwater aquifer to prevent the intrusion of salt water into fresh water,
+This includes: - 1. an air-conditioning return flow well used to return water that has been used for heating or cooling in a heat pump to the aquifer that supplied the water, - 2. a cooling water return flow well used to inject water that has been used for cooling, - 3. a drainage well used to drain surface fluid into a subsurface formation, - 4. a recharge well used to replenish water in an aquifer, - 5. a saltwater intrusion barrier well used to inject water into a freshwater aquifer to prevent the intrusion of salt water into fresh water, - 6. a sand backfill well used to inject a mixture of water and sand, mill tailings, or other solids into subsurface mines, and

-- (6) a sand backfill well used to inject a mixture of water and sand, mill tailings, or other solids into subsurface mines, and - (7) a subsidence control well used to inject fluids into a non-oil-producing or nongas-producing zone to reduce or eliminate subsidence associated with the overdraft of fresh water. - "Irrigation Use" the application of water, not associated with agricultural irrigation use, to plants or land in order to promote growth of plants (non-agricultural crops), turf grasses, or non-orchard trees.
-Irrigation use includes but is not limited to athletic fields, parks, golf courses, and landscape irrigation not tied to domestic use. - "Irrigation Well" a well providing producing groundwater for irrigation use.
-(A nonexempt well.)
+- 7. a subsidence control well used to inject fluids into a non-oil-producing or nongas-producing zone to reduce or eliminate subsidence associated with the overdraft of fresh water. - "Irrigation Use" the application of water, not associated with agricultural irrigation use, to plants or land in order to promote growth of plants (non-agricultural crops), turf grasses, or non-orchard trees.
+Irrigation use includes but is not limited to athletic fields, parks, golf courses, and landscape irrigation not tied to domestic use. - "Irrigation Well" a well producing groundwater for irrigation use.
+(A nonexempt well.) - "Karst" geomorphological definition: a terrain and topography usually associated with limestone, dolomite, and gypsum formations, characterized by distinctive landforms above and below the surface such as sinkholes, caves, and underground drainages which have developed due to a combination of high rock solubility, well-developed secondary porosity (such as fractures, solution cavities, and caves), the physical structure of the rock, and the presence of an aggressive sub-surface hydrology.

-"Karst" -

-Geomorphological definition: a terrain and topography usually associated with limestone, dolomite, and gypsum formations, characterized by distinctive landforms above and below the surface such as sinkholes, caves, and underground drainages which have developed due to a combination of high rock solubility, well-developed secondary porosity (such as fractures, solution cavities, and caves), the physical structure of the rock, and the presence of an aggressive sub-surface hydrology.

-Hydrogeological definition: an integrated mass transfer system in soluble rocks with a permeability structure dominated by conduits dissolved from the rock and organized to facilitate the circulation of fluids).
+Hydrogeological definition: an integrated mass transfer system in soluble rocks with a permeability structure dominated by conduits dissolved from the rock and organized to facilitate the circulation of fluids.